f3d-app/f3d/doc/dev/TESTING.md

 f3d --interaction-test-play ./TestName.log
 ```

-After you have verififed that the interaction file works as expected, copy it to `./testing/recordings` and create the interaction test case by adding the below line to `application/testing/CMakeLists.txt`
+After you have verififed that the interaction file works as expected, copy it to `./testing/recordings`.
+The name of the interaction file should be the same as the test name.
+The interaction test case can be created by adding

 ```
 f3d_test(NAME TestName DATA datafile.ext INTERACTION DEFAULT_LIGHTS)
 ```

+to `application/testing/CMakeLists.txt`

  where
  - `NAME` should be the name of the test, which must be unique